shanqyeet/lecture-ruby-argv-parsing/PITCHME.md

 ```ruby
 require 'csv'
 data = []
 CSV.foreach('test.csv', headers: true) do |row|
   puts row.inspect
   data << row
 end
 p data #=> see what you get

 ```
-See what happens when you add 'headers: true' into the CSV parameter
+See what happens when you remove 'headers: true' into the CSV parameter

 ---